 Will there be temperature checks, Ehteraz and #CampusClear app checks, and I.D. checks upon entering the building?

-Yes, there will be access controls for entering the building that will include temperature checks, a green verification on the Ehteraz contact tracing app, a “CLEAR to go to campus” confirmation from the #CampusClear self-screening app, and GUID card checks.
+Updated access controls for entering the building include temperature checks, a green verification with a gold border on the Ehteraz contact tracing app, and GUID card checks.
+While #CampusClear is no longer required, vaccination is now required unless you have an exemption from HR or Student Development.
 You must register a temperature of less than 38° C in order to be admitted into the building.

 How will GU-Q provide safety for service providers?